-Natural gas prices are historically high nationwide and may lead to higher-than-expected winter bills.
-We’re here to help with tips, resources and assistance programs to help you manage your energy usage and bill.
+We understand many are struggling with inflation, especially here in Southern California.
+We're here to help with winter tips, resources and assistance programs to help you manage your energy usage and bill.
+Successful energy savings, no matter how small, can make a difference.
 Business customers, click here.

 Energy Management Tools